-1 Restriction of dust dispersion

-When employers of decontamination works, etc. carry out decontamination works (excluding works for handling designated contaminated soil and wastes), they should take measures to control generation of dust by wetting soil, etc. in advance if the works will be stripping soil, etc. This does not apply when the works are in the category "other than highly radioactive contaminated soil and wastes" or "other than high dust concentration" in the table in Section 3 2-(4).
+- 1. Restriction of dust dispersion - (1) When employers of decontamination work, etc. carry out decontamination work (excluding work for handling designated contaminated soil and waste), they should take measures to control generation of dust by wetting soil, etc. in advance.
+This does not apply when the work is in the category "other than highly radioactive contaminated soil and waste" or "other than high dust concentration" in the table in Section 3 2-(5).

 In order to wet the objects, they should not be dampened using water applied by hoses, etc., but by spraying a mist in order to control generation of contaminated water.
+(The same applies to (2).)